 Feathering: Minimizing drag by adjusting the pitch propellers to match the airflow.

-Federal Aviation Authority: An organization authorized by the U.S. government to monitor and manage civil aviation.
+Federal Aviation Administration: An organization authorized by the U.S. government to monitor and manage civil aviation.
+Also known as the FAA.

 Firewall: A fireproof bulkhead, or barrier, placed between the engine and other parts of the aircraft.

-Fixed Base Operator: A private airport-based business that fuels, maintains, repairs, hangars, and parks aircrafts, in addition to training pilots and offering charter services.
+Fixed Base Operator: A private airport-based business that fuels, maintains, repairs, hangars, and parks aircraft, in addition to training pilots and offering charter services.
 Also known as an FBO.

 Flaperon: Control surfaces on an aircraft’s wings meant to let the pilot manage a roll or bank.

-Flare: Pulling the aircraft’s nose upward as it descends and prepares to land.
+Flare: The maneuver of pulling the aircraft’s nose upward as it descends and prepares to land.

 Fuselage: An aircraft’s main body.